 Email is complicated.
 Hundreds of billions of messages are sent every day.
 Zendesk alone receives and processes millions.
 Over time, email's mission has changed.
-It's not just for person-to-person communication, but it's also for mass mailing and machine communication.
-Complication introduces a number of threats, including mail loops, which Zendesk Support takes into account for email management.
+It's not just for person-to-person communication but also for mass mailing and machine communication.
+Complication introduces several threats, including mail loops, which Zendesk Support takes into account for email management.

 This article contains the following sections: